shofiqtest/shofiqtest/README.md

 - 🤔 I am looking for opportunities to help you with your system Application & software development in general.
 - 💬 I am a person who is positive about every aspect of life.
 There are many things I like to do, to see, and to experience.
       I like to think, I like to dream; I like to talk and discuss about all kinds of topics with people.
-- 😄 Pronouns: ...
+- 😄 Pronouns: i am still learning english, so i might have challenges with grammer and pronouncing but i keep getting better day by day only traning.
-- ⚡ I love to study: Machine Learning, Artificial intelligence and Medical application in general.
+- ⚡ I love to study: Machine Learning, Artificial intelligence and Medical applications in general.

 ### 📫 How to reach me:
    [<img src="https://img.icons8.com/color/48/000000/linkedin.png" width="3.5%"/>](https://www.linkedin.com/in/mdshofiqul/)